Occupational Safety and Health Management System

 Emergency Response

-To improve employees’ ability to respond to emergencies, emergency response teams have been established and a plant-wide evacuation drill is held every year.
-In 2023, to assist relevant personnel in familiarizing themselves with their roles and responsibilities within the emergency response team, increasing operational proficiency, and enhancing crisis management and emergency response capabilities when emergencies occur, the HQ and the S1 plant have added war game simulations to their drill planning.
+The HQ and the S1 plant have added war game simulations to their drill planning.
 The development and consequences of disasters are evaluated via drills.
-The drill planning at the S3 plant assesses the on-site self-defense firefighting team’s response capabilities during real chemical disasters and fires, simulating the development of compound disasters and conducting disaster relief exercises.
-A total of 7 plant-wide evacuation drills were held during day and night shifts of Taiwan sites.
+In response to the nationwide earthquake on April 3, 2024, a safety officer backup mechanism and lightweight emergency equipment were introduced to enhance flexibility in large-scale disaster response operations.
+The drill planning at the S3 plant assesses the on-site self-defense firefighting team’s response capabilities during real chemical disasters and fires, simulating the development of disasters and conducting disaster relief exercises.

-In addition to holding firefighters’ firefighting skills and disaster prevention safety drills monthly in Kunshan sites, in 2023, Wistron NeWeb (Kunshan), WNC Kunshan and WebCom (Kunshan) held a total of 16 plant-wide fire evacuation drills for day shifts and night shifts.
-WebCom (Nanjing) held one fire-fighting evacuation drill for the entire plant.
-The Vietnam sites held four plant-wide evacuation drills.
+A total of five plant-wide evacuation drills were held during day and night shifts of Taiwan sites.
+In addition to holding firefighters’ firefighting skills and disaster prevention safety drills monthly in Kunshan sites, in 2024, Wistron NeWeb (Kunshan), WNC Kunshan and WebCom (Kunshan) held a total of 12 site-wide fire evacuation drills for day shifts and night shifts.
+WebCom (Nanjing) held one fire-fighting evacuation drill for the entire site.
+The Vietnam site held two plant-wide evacuation drills.

 Occupational Safety and Health Training